IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 ## How to control which buildpack is used and which Node.js engine version is used

 When deploying your application, you need to use a buildpack that provides the Node.js engine version that your application can use.
-Therefore it's important to know how to control which buildpack is used, and how to specify which Node.js engine version we well.
+Therefore it's important to know how to control which buildpack is used, and how to specify which Node.js engine version as well.
 The very simplest case, that is sufficient for many users, is just to allow this to happen automatically with the latest versions installed into the IBM Cloud Foundry service.
 If your application is more sensitive to specific Node.js engine version though, you may wish to override this.
 Below is an explanation on the different options:

 ### Using the automatic default